poly4concept/Poly4Concept/README.md

 ---

-A  frontend engineer with over 2 years of experience building frontend applications.
-I'm  passionate about making attractive and easy-to-use websites.
+I'm a Front-end Engineer with over 2 years of experience building scalable and efficient user interfaces that have had a positive impact on business

-I'm currently learning to be a DevOps Engineer.

 ---
 &#129520; Toolbox